rust-lang-ru/translations/originals/announcements/2020-05-15-five-years-of-rust.md

 #### 2016

-**[1.6] — Libcore** Libcore is a subset of the standard library that only contains APIs that don't require allocation or operating system level feature .
+**[1.6] — Libcore** Libcore is a subset of the standard library that only contains APIs that don't require allocation or operating system level features .
 The stabilisation of libcore brought the ability to compile Rust was one of the first major steps towards Rust's support for embedded systems development.